gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

    make

-This command will autogenerate a couple new files:

-#.
-Generate the actual non-SGX Gramine manifest (``pytorch.manifest``) from the
-   template manifest file.
+This command will autogenerate the non-SGX Gramine manifest (``pytorch.manifest``) from the template manifest file.
 This file will be used by Gramine to decide on different manifest options how to execute PyTorch inside Gramine.

 Now, launch Gramine via :command:`gramine-direct`.
 You can simply append the arguments after the application path.
 Our example takes